Which of the following is a property of the standard normal distr... | Study Prep in Pearson+

-For a two-tailed hypothesis test at the significance level using the standard normal distribution, what are the critical value(s) for ?
+For a standard normal distribution, what is the mean and standard deviation ?

 Table of contents